LaibinChang/DiffColor/README.md

 ```

 ## Training
-1. Prepare the underwater dataset and set it to the following structure:
+1. Prepare the underwater dataset and set it to the following structure.
 ```
 |-- WaterDatasets
     |-- train